 The School achieved International Baccalaureate (IB) authorization for the Primary Years Programme (PYP) in April 2009 and for the Diploma Programme (DP) in May 2017 which makes it an IB-World School for the PYP and DP.
 The Diploma Programme will be implemented at AKSD from July 2017.

-In the Middle Years from VI to VIII we follow the IB MYP philosophy, which focuses on a commitment to improve the teaching and learning of students through delivery of challenging and high quality programs.
+In the Middle Years from VI to VIII we follow a middle years Philosophy, which focuses on a commitment to improve the teaching and learning of students through delivery of challenging and high quality programs.

 The International Baccalaureate is a non-profit international organization established in 1968.
 The IB Mission Statement is: